lmarzen/esp32-weather-epd/README.md

 The project draws ~14μA when sleeping and an estimated average of ~83mA during its ~10s wake period.
 The display can be configured to update as frequently as desired.
 When the refresh interval is set to 30 minutes, the device will run for >6 months on a single 5000mAh battery.
 The project displays accurate battery life percentage and can be recharged via a USB-C cable connected to wall-adapter or computer.

+There are configuration options for everything from location, time/date formats, units, and language to air quality index scale and hourly outlook graph bounds.

+The hourly outlook graph (bottom right) shows a line that indicates temperature and shaded bars that indicate probability of precipitation.

 <p float="left">
   <img src="showcase/assembled-demo-raleigh-front.jpg" />
   <img src="showcase/assembled-demo-raleigh-side.jpg" width="49%" />